howerj/embed/readme.md

 system should build under [Linux][] and [Windows][] (MinGW).
 After installing [make][] and a [C99][] compiler, simply type "make" to build the Forth virtual machine.
-An image containing a working Forth implementation is contained within [embed.blk][], there is also one built into the executable.
+An image containing a working Forth implementation is contained within [image.c][], which is built into the executable.

-Linux:
+Linux/Unixen:

 	./embed